 If there is one experience many people share in common, it could be tooth pain.
 Aside from the normal shedding of baby teeth, some conditions easily put the teeth at risk.
 A little misguidance and the next thing you know is you have that throbbing pain sensation yet again.
 Aside from tooth decay, one popular dental dilemma of patients is tooth sensitivity.
 This teeth problem could even get worse when eating cold or hot food.
 While there could be few options on what food to take, there are multiple ways for sensitive teeth pain relief.

 Every dentist strives to help in finding a solution to this oral problem.
 Some dental clinic even goes an extra mile and helps to relieve pain and sensitivity on the affected tooth.
-You will find offices like Macquarie Dental in Martin Place, NSW that offers emergency appointments to patients.
+You will find offices that offers emergency appointments to patients.
 By providing urgent dental service, dentists could provide immediate treatment or oral care.
 But before you feel relief on this extra service, it is always best to prevent this situation from happening.

 What Is Tooth Sensitivity?

 When dentin loses its outer protective covering of enamel, this often leads to sensitive teeth.
 Normally, the enamel protects the teeth above the gum line.
 And a layer called cementum is what covers the rest of the tooth underneath the gums.
 Without these important areas to protect the teeth, the tooth’s inner part is at risk for exposure to hot, cold, or sticky foods.
 This situation becomes crucial since the dentin has hollows that enable passage of substances that reach the nerves.
 And since the nerves are extra sensitive to temperature and pressure, you may often feel pain and discomfort.
 Patients would describe the pain as a sudden sharp flash that could shoot into the tooth’s nerve endings.